GRarer/boop/README.md

 ### Initializing the database

+The Postgres installer for Windows creates a superuser named "postgres"; this is also the user that the Boop backend server will use to connect to the database.
+If you are on a different platform, you will need to create a postgres user named "postgres" and use it when initializing the Boop database.

 `init.sql` should contain the sql script that sets up the database tables.
 To set up or reset the database, you can run this script from `psql` in your terminal.